Building a Flutter app

 - If a

-codemagic.yamlfile is found in that branch, you can click Select workflow from codemagic.yaml.
+codemagic.yamlfile is found in that branch, you can click Start your first build and select the branch and workflow to build.

-- Finally, click Start new build to start the build.
+- Finally, click Start new build to build the app.

 Set up local properties